lgleto/TopNews-Andoid-iOS/README.md

                     var category   : String)
 ```

-Next, it will be declared an interface with the Data Access Object (DAO) where CRUD operations are implemented using `Query` annotations on top of each function signature.
+Next, it will be declared an interface with the Data Access Object (DAO) where CRUD operations are implemented using `Query` annotation on top of each function signature.
-These functions are also marked as "suspend" so  that the compiler knows that the contents block the "thread" on which they are running.
+These functions are also marked as "suspend" so the compiler knows it's content block the "thread" on which they are running.

 ```kotlin
 @Dao